yclas/guides/docs/General-currency-format.md

 -   List of currency formats

-One of the most commonly asked question by our users is how to deal with the  **currency in which prices are displayed**.
+One of the most commonly asked question by our users is how to deal with the  currency in which prices are displayed.

  We use PHP function  **[money_format](https://php.net/manual/en/function.money-format.php)**  to solve all problems in a very easy way.